ICJIA/ipsumify-2025/NUXT_4_MIGRATION_GUIDE.md

 - Check build logs for specific errors
 - Ensure all dependencies are in `package.json`
 - Clear build cache on platform

+**Netlify Plugin Errors:**
+If you see errors about plugins/extensions (like "neon") failing to install:

+- Check your Netlify dashboard → Site settings → Build & deploy → Build plugins
+- Remove any plugins you don't need (like Neon if you're not using a database)
+- Plugins configured in the dashboard can cause build failures even if not in `netlify.toml`

 ### Issue 7: Old Directory Structure Not Detected